 Objectives: To summarize the reliability of SRMAs in ocular surface diseases published between 2017 and 2022.

-Results: We assessed 221 SRMAs of cornea-related interventions, of which, 87 (39%) were judged as reliable.
+Results: We assessed 221 SRMAs of cornea-related interventions, of which 87 (39%) were judged as reliable.
 Of the remaining 134 unreliable SRMAs, 27 (20%) failed to describe eligibility criteria, 83 (62%) used only one database or unrefined search strategies, 64 (48%) did not assess risk of bias of included studies, 50 (37%) did not conduct meta-analysis appropriately, and conclusions from 34 (25%) were discordant with their findings.
-Additionally, 26 (19%) SRMAs had other concerns – predominantly financial conflicts.
-Ninety-six (43%) of the 221 SRMAs stated that they followed relevant reporting guidelines, but 53/96 (55%) were judged as unreliable.
-Of 200 non-Cochrane SRMAs, 34 (17%) were prospectively registered in PROSPERO or INPLASY, whereas all 21 Cochrane reviews were prospectively registered and published (Figure 1).
+Additionally, 26 (19%) SRMAs had other concerns: predominantly financial conflicts.
+A total of 96 (43%) of the 221 SRMAs stated that they followed relevant reporting guidelines, but 53/96 (55%) were judged as unreliable.
+Of 200 non-Cochrane SRMAs, 34 (17%) were prospectively registered in the International Prospective Register of Systematic Reviews (PROSPERO) or International Platform of Registered Systematic Review and Meta-analysis Protocols (INPLASY), whereas all 21 Cochrane reviews were prospectively registered and published (Figure 1).